Libero Logo

 Libero Logo History

-Libero hygiene products used to be produced by Svenska Cellulosa AB, a timber industry company that owns vast areas of tree plantations in Sweden, Estonia, and Latvia.
-But in 2017, this brand became part of the Essity company, which left the SCA and took over some of the brands.
+Libero hygiene products were produced by Svenska Cellulosa AB, a timber industry company that owns vast areas of tree plantations in Sweden, Estonia, and Latvia.
+But in 2017, this brand became part of Essity, which acquired SCA and took over some of its brands.
 So now, all Libero products are made exclusively at Essity factories.
-And there is quite a lot of it because the assortment includes diapers of all sizes and types and care products for children.
-The latter include, for example, emollient creams and cleansing wipe.
+And there is quite a lot of it, as the assortment includes diapers in all sizes and types, as well as children’s care products.
+The latter includes, for example, emollient creams and cleansing wipes.

 Products of this brand are marked with a recognizable logo.
 It contains only the word “Libero,” presented in the signature purple color.
-Until 2010, the text sign looked a little different: before, a completely different font was used, associated with lightness and dynamics.
-But the changes that have taken place have allowed the brand to find its original style and move away from the standard design of the inscription.
+Until 2010, the text sign looked a little different: previously, a different font was used, associated with lightness and dynamism.
+But the changes have allowed the brand to rediscover its original style and move away from the standard inscription design.

 What is Libero?

-Libero is a brand of children’s products owned by the Swiss manufacturer of medical and hygiene products, Essity AB.
-The main assortment of the brand includes diapers for children of different ages (from birth to 3 years and older), shampoos, lotions, creams, and wipes.
+Libero is a brand of children’s products owned by the Swiss manufacturer Essity AB, which also manufactures medical and hygiene products.
+The brand’s main assortment includes diapers for children of different ages (from birth to 3 years and older), as well as shampoos, lotions, creams, and wipes.

 1990 – 2010